 Name a better customer service duo than messaging and chatbots.
 At Userlike, we wanted to make it easier to have live chat and a chatbot without having to build it elsewhere.

-Our Logic Bot is connected to our software and functions as an active member of your team: it can greet customers, answer questions using simple syntax and navigate visitors through your sales funnel.
+Our AI chatbot is connected to our software and functions as an active member of your team: it can greet customers, answer questions with human-level accuracy and navigate visitors through your sales funnel.

-If you’re interested in learning more about how you can generate more leads using our chatbot options, start a chat on this screen to talk to a member of our team.
-And while you’re here, be sure to sign up for our free 14-day trial to try us out — no credit card needed.
+If you’re interested in learning more about how you can generate more leads using our AI chatbot and automation suite, start a chat on our website to talk to a member of our team.
+And while you’re here, be sure to sign up for our free 14-day trial to take a look at our customer messaging software — no credit card needed.